 Ex.
 1003 ¶ 61.
 Dr. Hecht states, citing the '429 patent, that the "varying effects of changing residues in the Hyal-EGF region of PH20 show that a skilled artisan's belief that changes in this region would be unpredictable were warranted and would be more so if multiple changes were made concurrently."
 Id. ¶ 99.
 Dr. Hecht states "[t]he effects of these myriad sets of combinations of multiple substitutions within PH20 could not have been predicted by a skilled artisan in the 2011 timeframe using the tools that were available then."
-Id. ¶ 161.
+Id. ¶ 165.
 Dr. Hecht notes that "[a]nother problem caused by the use in the claims of sequence identity language to define the sets of proteins is that it captures many multiply-modified PH20 polypeptides with changes that [the] common disclosures says are deleterious or eliminate hyaluronidase activity in PH20 enzymes."
-Id. ¶ 163.
+Id. ¶ 167.

-Dr. Hecht states the "skilled artisan also could not predict whether any combinations of up to 9 or up to 2 additional (or more) substitutions could be made anywhere in the $PH20{1-419}$ sequence or comparably truncated PH20 polypeptide that would restore hyaluronidase activity to an inactive D320K or D320S containing $PH20{1-419}$ mutant."
-Id. ¶ 171.
+Dr. Hecht states "[t]he skilled artisan also could not predict whether any combinations of up to 9 or up to 2 additional (or more) substitutions could be made anywhere in the $PH20{1-419}$ sequence or comparably truncated PH20 polypeptide that would restore hyaluronidase activity to an inactive D320K containing $PH20{1-419}$ mutant."
+Id. ¶ 174.
 Dr. Hecht continues:

-In other words, the common disclosure not only does not help the skilled artisan identify which of the trillions of possible PH20 polypeptides of varying length with 2 to 42 substitutions have hyaluronidase activity; to practice the full scope of the claims it requires the skilled artisan to ignore what little guidance is in the specification about single-substitutions and truncations that render PH20 polypeptides inactive.
+In other words, the common disclosure not only does not help the skilled artisan identify which of the trillions of possible PH20 polypeptides of varying length with 2 to 23 substitutions have hyaluronidase activity and would be useful in a method for increasing delivery of a therapeutic agent to a subject; to practice the full scope of the claims it requires the skilled artisan to ignore what little guidance is in the specification about single-substitutions and truncations that render PH20 polypeptides inactive.

-Id. ¶ 172.
-Dr. Hecht states that the artisan following the '652 patent's "iterative mutagenesis and screening research plan cannot know in advance of conducting multiple rounds of experiments, whether modified PH20 polypeptides will be produced that have sets of 5, 10, 15, or more substitutions and retain sufficient activity that will be selected for the next round of the process."
-Id. ¶ 193.
-On the record before us, we credit Dr. Hecht's testimony as showing that, even with the information in the common disclosure, one of ordinary skill in the art would not have been able to predict which modified PH20 polypeptides, particularly those with multiple modifications beyond the recited replacements at position 320, would have hyaluronidase or contraceptive activity.
-Id. ¶¶ 116, 143-145, 161-195.
+Id. ¶ 175.
+Dr. Hecht states that a skilled artisan following the '185 patent's "iterative mutagenesis and screening research plan cannot know in advance of conducting multiple rounds of experiments, whether modified PH20 polypeptides will be produced that have sets of 5, 10, 15, or more substitutions and retain sufficient activity that will be selected for the next round of the process."
+Id. ¶ 196.
+On the record before us, we credit Dr. Hecht's testimony as showing that, even with the information in the common disclosure, one of ordinary skill in the art would not have been able to predict which modified PH20 polypeptides, particularly those with multiple modifications beyond the recited replacements at position 320, would have hyaluronidase or contraceptive activity, much less be useful in the recited method of increasing delivery of a therapeutic agent to a subject.
+Id. ¶¶ 116, 147-148, 161-201.

-On the current record, we find the evidence shows it is highly unpredictable which modified PH20 polypeptides within the scope of the claims of the '652 patent would have hyaluronidase activity or any functional utility such as use as a contraceptive.
+On the current record, we find the evidence shows it is highly unpredictable which modified PH20 polypeptides within the scope of the claims of the '185 patent would have hyaluronidase activity or otherwise be useful in recited method of increasing delivery of a therapeutic agent to a subject.